Skip to content

 idf.py build

-# Flash and monitor
+# Flash to hardware and monitor serial output

 idf.py -p /dev/ttyUSB0 flash monitor